 Tables 7A and 7B show the results for redistribution of state tax revenues.
-Before 1995, almost 60 percent of all revenue differences are eliminated at the stage of sharing tax revenues with the federal government.
+Before 1995, almost 60 percent of all revenue differences were eliminated at the stage of sharing tax revenues with the federal government.
 VAT redistribution adds another 15 percent; state-to-state transfers 3.5 percent.
-Federal grants actually increased revenue inequality among the states.
+Federal grants, however, increased revenue inequality among the states by about 7 percent.
+Overall, the redistribution effect exceeds 70 percent.

-From 1995 on, the relative importance of tax sharing and LFA changed dramatically.
-Tax sharing only eliminates 40.7 percent of income differences, while VAT redistribution adds 32.2 percent and state-to-state transfers add 4.5 percent.
+From 1995 onwards, tax sharing and LFA are almost equally effective.
+Tax sharing eliminates 40.7 percent of income differences, while VAT redistribution adds 32.2 percent and state-to-state transfers add 4.5 percent.
 Federal grants contribute virtually nothing to the redistribution of tax revenues.
-Overall, the system has become slightly more redistributive than before including the East German states.
-These results indicate that fiscal equalization plays a much more significant role for redistributing tax revenues among governments than for redistributing income among citizens.
+Overall, the system has become slightly more redistributive than before.
+Our results indicate that fiscal equalization plays a much more significant role for redistributing tax revenues among governments than for redistributing income among citizens.